Methodology

 To summarise the continuous numerical data from parents’ responses to the question on weekly hours of childcare used, both median and mean values are included in the downloadable data files, but only the medians are reported here as they are less influenced by extreme values and are therefore considered a more appropriate measure of central tendency.
 It should be noted that ‘outlier’ values, those identified as being either impossible or suspect responses, were removed from the dataset prior to data analysis.
 As such, the extreme values which remain can be considered as valid responses which lie at the far ends of their respective distributions.

-The figures presented here are drawn from the Childcare Experiences Survey, which is a push-to-web (online) survey of parents claiming Child Benefit, who had applied for working families’ childcare entitlements between 1st May-31st August 2024, and had a child aged 9 months to 2 years at the time of sampling.
+The figures presented here are drawn from the Childcare Experiences Survey, which is a push-to-web (online) survey of parents claiming Child Benefit, who had applied for working families’ childcare entitlements between 1st September -31st December 2024, and had a child aged 9 months to 2 years at the time of sampling.

 Response rate

-The response rate for this survey was 17%.
-This is in line with other push-to-web surveys but lower than surveys that are carried out face to face.
+The response rate for this survey was 15%.
+This is broadly in line or higher than other push-to-web surveys but lower than surveys that are carried out face-to-face.
 The relatively low response rate means that non-response bias is more likely.
+The addition of data weighting from this wave may help to correct some of this bias, but is unlikely to eradicate it all.

 Non-coverage bias

-It is likely that some higher-income households (those where one or both partners earn £60,000 or more per year) are not included in the sample.
+It is highly likely that some higher-income households (those where one or both partners earn £60,000 or more per year) are not included in the sample.
 This is because the eligibility criteria for Child Benefit changed in 2013 so that higher-income households (those where one or both partners earn £60,000 or more per year) ceased to gain financially from Child Benefit, resulting in them becoming disproportionately likely to be missing from the Child Benefit Register (CBR).
-Using the CBR as the sole sampling frame introduces non-coverage bias that reduces the accuracy of survey estimates.
+Using the CBR as the sole sampling frame introduces non-coverage bias that reduces the accuracy of survey estimates to be representative of all working families eligible for this funded childcare.
+No equivalent data set for more affluent families exists.
+This is an accepted limitation of the study.

 Help and support